manuelh9r/conf-xmonad/README.markdown

 # xmonad-config
-xmonad-config is the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel.
+xmonad-config is the [xmonad](http://xmonad.org/) configuration used by Manuel Holzleitner.
+The config is based on the configuration made available by Vic Fryzel.

 ## Introduction